nikitavoloboev/data/focusing/rules.md

 - Always breathe fresh air.
 Have proper lighting.
 - Wear the same clean & comfortable clothes.
 - Never sit for long.
 Sit up right.
 Use standing desk.
 - Only use the bed for sleep.
-Start each quickly by waking up & standing up.
+Start each day quickly by waking up & standing up.
 - Don't overthink things.
 Clear up any confusions.
 Don't be stuck.
 Ask for help.
 - Use priority system for everything and don't go outside its bounds. (i.e. Trello [Learn board](https://trello.com/b/cu32qF3q) or [Goodreads currently reading list](https://www.goodreads.com/review/list/15768482?shelf=currently-reading))